top of page

 This confidence in knowing you are not pregnant can be ascertained by inserting the IUD in days 1 to 7 of your menstrual cycle (preferably when the flow is not too heavy).

-However, IUD insertion can be done at any time in your menstrual cycle, provided that effective and reliable contraception has been used (e.g. properly taking oral contraceptive pills, abstinence, or use of an implant).
+However, IUD insertion can be done at any time in your menstrual cycle, provided that effective and reliable contraception has been used (e.g. properly taking oral contraceptive pills, abstinence, or use of a contraceptive implant).
+We are unable to proceed with an IUD insertion if there has been a pregnancy risk in that menstrual cycle.

 We do recommend that you use a condom for the week prior to a replacement or removal of an IUD, to ensure that no 'rogue' sperm are waiting to produce an unplanned pregnancy!